JoeLeelyf/OVO-Bench/README.md

 ## Introduction
 ### 🌟 Three distinct problem-solving modes
--  **Backward Tracing**: Memory, particularly long-term memory, is a crucial aspect of human intelligence.
+-  **Backward Tracing**: trace back to past events to answer the question.
--  **Real-Time Visual Perception**: Accurate real-time perception of visual content is crucial, as actions undertaken in the present shape future outcomes.
+-  **Real-Time Visual Perception**: understand and respond to events as they unfold at the current timestamp.
--  **Forward Active Responding**: Transitioning from passive reception to active perception is essential for advanced video understanding systems.
+-  **Forward Active Responding**: delay the response until sufficient future information becomes available to answer the question accurately.

 ### 💫Chain-of-Time Thinking Process
 OVBench evaluates Video-LLMs' ability to find temporal visual clues from ongoing input, allowing models to wait for sufficient evidence before responding.
 We term this approach the Video Chain-of-Time thinking process, analogous to Chain-of-Thought reasoning in LLMs.